 - The application exchanges the authorization code for tokens with the Token endpoint of the CUP

-- Call the API Gateway endpoint including the access token in the request.
+- Call the API Gateway endpoint including the access token received from CUP in the request.

 - API Gateway custom authorizer authorizes the token with CUP and generates an authorization policy.